TayyabDev/Reportage/README.md

 2. Either using workbench directly. (if prefer using command line, go to 3)

-  Create a new connection using:
+  - Create a new connection using:

-  Hostname: mathlab.utsc.utoronto,ca
+  - Hostname: mathlab.utsc.utoronto.ca

-  Port: 3306
+  - Port: 3306

-  Username: linjun9
+  - Username: linjun9

-  Password: linjun9
+  - Password: linjun9

-  Using the cscc43s18_linjun9 database
+  - Using the cscc43s18_linjun9 database

 3. Run the following commands:

-  mysql -u linjun9 -h mathlab.utsc.utoronto.ca -p linjun9
+  - mysql -u linjun9 -h mathlab.utsc.utoronto.ca -p linjun9

-  use cscc43s18_linjun9;
+  - use cscc43s18_linjun9;

 ## Deliverable 4 - November 12th, 2018